pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-ide.md

 ## Log in to Pachyderm IDE

-After you deploy the Pachyderm IDE, you can access the JupyterLab UI in a web browser through the Pachyderm cluster hostname on port `80`.
-To get the IP address of the Pachyderm IDE, run the following command:
+After you deploy the Pachyderm IDE, you can access the UI in a web browser through its service IP on port
+`80`.
+To get the service IP address of the Pachyderm IDE, run the following command:

 * If you have deployed the Pachyderm IDE in a cloud platform, run: